 The “White Pearl of the Adriatic”, Dubrovnik is the most famous city in Croatia and one of the most beautiful walled cities in the world.
 This city boasts an impressive history and many beautiful historic attractions, and is also blessed with unbelievable picturesque beaches and the turquoise waters of the Adriatic Sea.

 It is virtually impossible not to fall in love with this city and not to be tempted to discover all its stories and secrets.
+There are also a number of fun ways to get to the city, including taking a ferry from Hvar to Dubrovnik, which I highly recommend if you have the time.
 Here are our top 5 things to do in Dubrovnik, Croatia!

 You cannot visit Dubrovnik without walking its enchanting medieval walls.
 These magnificent walls were built from white stone, hence the nickname of the city, and are the main reason for which this city enjoys its fame.
 They run interrupted for 1,940 meters, encircling the city, and housing numerous towers, casemates and bastions.
 The entire city was surrounded by walls starting with the 13th century, although there is evidence that confirms the fact that Dubrovnik was fortified from the 9th century, when it was able to face the attacks of the Saracens.